twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TBASICEDITFORM** (**TADVANCEDNAMINGFORM** in version 3.0 until 6.5) – Used when including additional naming fields for a font.
 See `TFONTPROPERTIESFORM` in recent versions.
 * **TCHANGETAGFORM** (version 7.0 & above) – Shows a dialog to change tags in a font.
 * **TCHARACTERTOGLYPHINDEXMAPPINGFORM** (version 2.0 until 6.5) – Shows a dialog to map characters to glyph indexes.
 * **TCODEEDITORFORM** – Shows a dialog to view or edit the code for the OpenType layout table (**Code Editor** in `TOPENTYPEDESIGNERFORM`).
-Includes a hidden dropdown list to change the debugger (OTLFD) – selecting VOLT or FAE reverts the code to the original state.
+Includes a hidden dropdown list to change the debugger (OTLFD) – selecting VOLT or FAE will discard the modified code.
 * **TCODEPAGERANGEFORM** – Displays a dialog where you can enable or disable which code pages are supported in the font.
 * **TCOLORFORM** (old versions) – This dialog is not the Windows color selector.
 * **TCOMPOSITEGLYPHPROPERTIESFORM** – Shows a dialog to view or modify the properties of each composite glyph member.
-Includes an unused text box showing the indexes of glyphs in the top right corner.
+Includes an unused text box showing the glyphs indexes in the top right corner; the text box is shown in old versions only.
 * **TCONVERTBITMAPTOCONTOURSFORM** – Shows a dialog to convert bitmaps to contours or import raster images.
 * **TDELETEFEATURELOOKUPFORM** (version 7.0 & above) – Shows a dialog to delete features or lookups in the font.
 * **TDELETEKERNGROUPFORM** (version 7.0 & above) – Shows a dialog to delete kerning groups or classes in the font.